MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy-common-use-cases.md

 ---
 title: "Common use cases for table update policies"
-description: "Learn about common use cases that can use table update policies to perform complex transformations and save the results to destination tables."
+description: "Learn about common use cases that can use table update policies to perform complex transformations and save the results to destination tables." ms.topic: conceptual ms.date: 02/15/2024
-author: shsagir
-ms.author: shsagir
-ms.topic: conceptual
-ms.date: 02/15/2024
 ---
-## Common use cases for table update policies
+# Common use cases for table update policies

 This section describes some well-known use cases that use update policies.
 Consider adopting these use cases when your circumstances are similar.

-### Medallion architecture data enrichment
+## Medallion architecture data enrichment

 Update policies on tables provide an efficient way to apply rapid transformations and are compatible with the [medallion lakehouse architecture in Fabric](/fabric/onelake/onelake-medallion-lakehouse-architecture).